Fellowship Prerequisites

 To get the most out of the fellowship, we strongly recommend each fellow acquire a personal 'all in one' probe.
 This enables fellows to scan anywhere, anytime with a full probe and feature set.

-Exporting recorded clips from a cart-based machine is more involved and less intuitive, leading to minor delays and extra work.
+Exporting recorded clips from a cart-based machine is more involved and less intuitive, leading to delays and extra work.
 Some institutions add additional security measures or hurdles affecting the downloading of clips.
-On the other hand, personal probes permit fellows to share and post directly into the fellowship forums for near-immediate feedback.
+On the other hand, personal probes permit fellows to share and post directly into the fellowship forums for immediate discussion & feedback.

 Ultimately we view access to hospital-provided systems as an augmentation to the fellowship, not a default option to be relied upon.

-If any doubt remains as to the value of a personal probe, it is always possible to sell a personal probe once the fellowship is complete.
-That said, to date, not one of our fellows has opted to do so citing the [surprising], value of owning one's own personal probe.
+If any doubt remains as to the value of a personal probe, remember it is always an option to sell a personal probe once the fellowship is complete.
+That said, to date, not one of our fellows has opted to do so, citing the [surprising], value of owning one's own personal probe.